 This is my latest acrylic abstract painting.
-I followed a suggestion online to play with these three colours plus black and white and , literally , just see what happened.
+So I thought that I would explain a little bit about how I created this.
+In effect , how to paint an acrylic abstract !
+Firstly, I followed a suggestion online to play with these three colours plus black and white and , literally , just see what happened.
 I did find this brief quite inspiring – choosing the colours had already been done for me .
-So if I could ‘ let go ‘ , I thought it might be relaxing, as opposed to the hard thinking and research that goes into , for example , one of my Story Pictures.
+So if I could ‘ let go ‘ , I thought it might be relaxing.
+As opposed to the hard thinking and research that goes into , for example , one of my Story Pictures.

 Anyway, I usually work in this ‘ portrait ‘ format and I didn’t realise how used I was to creating a rectangular composition until a friend of mine gave me some lovely square canvases.
 So , that was a challenge I set myself and this was the first version.